pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Here `mycode` is an identifier, `haskell` and `numberLines` are classes, and `startFrom` is an attribute with value `100`.
 Some output formats can use this information to do syntax highlighting.
-Currently, the only output formats that uses this information are HTML, LaTeX, Docx, Ms, and PowerPoint.
+Currently, the only output formats that use this information are HTML, LaTeX, Docx, Ms, and PowerPoint.
 If highlighting is supported for your output format and language, then the code block above will appear highlighted, with numbered